EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/jupyter-app.md

 >
 > Apache/2.4.52 (Ubuntu) Server at eidf147-runner-vm Port 443

-Then, refresh the web page, or click the 'Connect to JupyterLab' button again.
+then, refresh the web page, or click the 'Connect to JupyterLab' button again.

 ---